gardlab/manuals/labpolicies.md

 * Use existing secondary data for some of your projects.
 Why do we use secondary data?
 Brilliant researchers before us have spent years collecting large, statistically well-powered datasets; individuals and families have donated their time to make this research possible; funding organizations have supported this research financially.
 By utilizing secondary datasets, we are acknowledging these enormous efforts.
 The GARD Lab engages in a mix of primary data collection and secondary data analysis; your research activities should reflect this.
 * Document your work.
 Every time you write or modify a script, develop a protocol, or identify a resource, document it!
 This type of information can be thought of as "lab knowledge"; documentation ensures that we don't repeat ourselves.
 * Follow the scientist-mentor model.
 As you know from the application process, prospective students are accepted into the program to work with one primary faculty mentor.
 Your mentor is intended to guide you through the program and is required to "sign-off" on most department-related decisions.
 Thus, consult with Dr. Gard often about anything from course selection, research activities, desired training, etc.
-* Collect data for the ongoing projects in the lab, which includes any major group projects.
+* Related to the scientist-mentor model, the topic and scope of your first 1-2 manuscripts in the lab will be guided by Dr. Gard.
+This will be informed by your topical interests.
+As you develop as a scholar (both in terms of your interests and expertise), you will begin to develop your own paper ideas independently.
+* Contribute to ongoing projects in the lab.
+This may mean collecting and/or analyzing data.
+Every effort will be made to have these activities overlap with the your individual projects.
 * Take an active role in protocol and research project development.
 If you see a more efficient way to accomplish a task, bring your ideas "to the table".
 * Make sure you meet all departmental and external lab deadlines (e.g., exams, thesis, grant applications) – and make sure Dr. Gard is aware of them!
-* Help mentor undergraduate students in the lab.
-Undergraduate students may be paired with a trainee if interests align.
+* Mentor undergraduate students in the lab.
+Undergraduate students may be paired with a trainee if interests align (max 1 per semester).
 Oftentimes, an undegraduate student will be helping your with your project.
-When you are the day-to-day mentor, you are responsible for communicating your expectations, project goals, etc.
+When you are the day-to-day mentor, you are responsible for communicating your expectations, project goals, etc. You can expect to meet with them one-on-one every other week or so.
 * Be available 1 weekend per month for project data collection and/or lab outreach.
 * Update your weekend avilability at the beginning of the semester and anytime scheduling conflicts arise.